 - Oil: If you don’t want to use canola oil, you can use melted coconut oil, or any other neutral cooking oil.
 Keep in mind that some of these oils will add their own flavor.

 - Buttermilk: If you don’t have buttermilk, you can use plain yogurt, or sour some milk by adding a tablespoon of vinegar to each cup of milk.

 - Pineapple: You can add pineapple chunks if you so desire.
 I do not always have them on hand, but I’ll toss them into the batter every now and again for a different take.

 - Fresh Carrots vs. Pre-Shredded: I recommend grating the carrots in a food processor, or with an old-fashioned box grater.
 I would advise against using store-bought matchstick carrots – they are drier and lead to a drier cupcake.

 There are so many ways you can decorate carrot cakes!
 A swirl of cream cheese frosting is more than enough, but if you would like to have some fun with it, here are a few of my favorite ideas:

-- Use orange Reeces Pieces candies and a green lime wedge candy to create a carrot (as seen in the image above).
+- Candy Carrots: Frost the icing into a flat topping and use orange Reese’s Pieces candies and a green lime wedge candy to create a carrot shape on top of the cupcakes.

-- Dye your cream cheese frosting with orange and green frosting and pipe carrots on the top of the cream cheese.
+- Frosting Carrots: Dye your cream cheese frosting with orange and green frosting and pipe carrots on the top of the cream cheese.

-- Frost the top of the cupcakes in a flat layer and pipe a carrot in the center, like it’s planted in the frosting, and then add some curly parsley on top like the grass.
+- Carrots with Parsley: Frost the top of the cupcakes in a flat layer, and pipe the top of a carrot in the center of each one, as if it were planted in the cupcake.
+Add sprigs of curly parsley on top for the carrot tops.